Hyundai IONIQ Hybrid Breaking Hybrid Stereotypes.

 The application of a multi-link rear suspension system with dual lower arm enhances ride comfort while a proportionately large use of aluminium for front and rear suspension components saves around 10kg of weight compared to conventional means.
 A reduction of 2.3kg per front lower arm unit saves 4.6kg at the front of the car, while 7.14kg is saved at the IONIQ's rear with each unit shedding 3.57kg.

 Responsiveness and feedback from the steering system is clear and precise, with an increased steering gear ratio that helps to compound the IONIQ's sporty and responsive feel while reinforcing the car's ‘fun to drive' character.

-A collaboration with tire manufacturer Michelin gives IONIQ enhanced levels of efficiency as the car is fitted with low rolling resistance tires for better fuel economy, plus the car’s larger 17-inch wheels are fitted with silica tires for better performance.
-The multi-link suspension system has been adapted in order to work most efficiently with low rolling resistance tires.
+A collaboration with tyre manufacturer Michelin gives IONIQ enhanced levels of efficiency as the car is fitted with low rolling resistance tyres for better fuel economy, plus the car's larger 17-inch wheels are fitted with silica tyres for better performance.
+The multi-link suspension system has been adapted in order to work most efficiently with low rolling resistance tyres.

 05 Comfort and convenience - Top-class comfort, trend-setting convenience

 The IONIQ delivers great driver and passenger convenience, bringing to the segment a range of considerations that other dedicated hybrid vehicles may have compromised on in the past.

 All hybrid components of IONIQ are cleverly packaged to not compromise space, flexibility or usability of the interior.
 In fact, IONIQ offers best-in-class cargo space by positioning the hybrid's battery underneath the rear seats.
 Moreover, the rear seats can fold flat providing a cargo space of up to 750 litres, allowing large pieces of luggage to be stowed with ease, plus flexible daily usability.